its-me-abhishek/kubernetes-testing/README.md

 - then installed kompose to turn docker-compose into kubernetes

 # What went Wrong and how to fix
-- backend connection to syncserver ----- shall be a different protocol
+- backend connection to syncserver ----- shall be a different protocol --- fix: use service name instead of localhost in env.

 TO-DO:
 Log all commands in a shell file